aws/copilot-cli/site/content/blogs/apprunner-waf.en.md

 for your application (See [here](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl-creating.html) for more on creating your own Web ACL).

 Once your Web ACL is ready, note down its ARN.
-To use the WAF ACL with your Request-Driven Web Service, follow the steps below.
+To use the WAF Web ACL with your Request-Driven Web Service, follow the steps below.

 ### Step 1 (Optional): Create a Request-Driven Web Service
 If you don’t already have a Request-Driven Web Service,